Bouncers (video game)

-Bouncers is a video game developed by Dynamix and published by Electronic Arts for the Sega CD in 1994.
+Bouncers is a sports video game developed by Dynamix and published by Sega for the Sega CD in December 1994.

 Gameplay

 Bouncers is a combination fighting game and basketball game, with the player as the ball.

+Development and release

+Bouncers was developed by American studio Dynamix.
+Designers included Rhett Anderson, Dave Hensley, Randy Thompson and Tim Midkiff.
+Anderson and Hensley previously wrote the one-on-one sports game Basketball Sam & Ed as a type-in program for their magazine Compute!'s Gazette in July 1987.
+In 1988, the duo wrote the similar Arcade Volleyball for Commodore 64 which Thompson and Midkiff promptly ported to the Amiga.
+Bouncers features art and cartoon cutscenes created by John Garvin, who later went on the become a lead designer and creative director on the Syphon Filter series.
+Voice acting in Bouncers was performed by Michael Bell, Mark Hamill, and John Kassir.
+The game was released by Sega exclusively for the North American Sega CD in December 1994.
+Christopher Stevens and Timothy Steven Clarke contributed to the music and sound effects.
+Stevens and Clarke left Dynamix shortly before the game was released to establish LoudMouth, Inc., a game music production company.
+Tracks from Bouncers were included on the group's 1995 album Get Loud! vol. 1 alongside selections from other Dynamix titles.

 Reception

 Next Generation reviewed the game, rating it three stars out of five, and stated that "It's goofy as hell, and a complete blast.
 However, it's such an odd concept for a game that it seems you either love it or hate it.
 Fortunately, we liked it."